davejlhale/ieh/README.md

 start "ieh assist.ahk" by double clicking the file icon should work out the box

+improved chilli farmer

+keys to start  f9 or top menu button options in general.ini

+vChilliFarmAreaRefresh:=true - he will refresh the map every time a chilli is not found. uses map 6.2. turn off to use in dungeon

+if hero runs short, to far west/east etc use
+ALT + arrow keys to push his run that way

+its an afk only as its mouse and pizel search heavy.

 Currently

 auto rebirth started with alt +r - first rebirth will happen after 10mins